Durham Workers’ Compensation Lawyer

 - ensure that future medical treatment is considered, if needed

 There is little, if any, downside to calling our Durham workers’ compensation lawyers because we will provide a free and confidential evaluation of your case.
-If you decide to proceed with a workers’ compensation claim, our firm works on a contingency fee basis which means that there won’t be an attorney’s fee2 unless we get you compensation.
+If you decide to proceed with a workers’ compensation claim, our firm works on a contingency lawyers fee basis which means that there won’t be an attorney’s fee2 unless we get you compensation.
 We are motivated to try to get you as much as possible as quickly as possible.

-Can the Workers’ Compensation Insurance Company Turn Off My Benefits If I Don’t Go Back to Work?
+Can the Workers’ Compensation Insurance Company Turn Off My Benefits if I Don’t Go Back to Work?

 While it’s important to take time to heal, if your assigned doctor declares that you are ready to return to work and you decide not to, you are at risk of losing your workmans comp benefits.
 Contact an attorney if you do not agree with the doctor’s assessment.